FairwindsOps/insights-docs/docs/first-steps/getting-value.md

 ## Cost Efficiency
 Running workloads in Kubernetes can get expensive quickly.
-It can be hard to understand which workloads have the biggest impact on your bottom line, and often teams are tempted to overprovision resources in order to ensure their application always functions properly.
+It can be hard to understand which workloads have the biggest impact on your bottom line and often teams are tempted to overprovision resources in order to ensure their application always functions properly.

-Check out the [cost efficiency section](/first-steps/cost-efficiency) to learn how to get a better understanding of workload cost, as well as detect workloads that are under or over-provisioned.
+Check out the [cost efficiency section](/first-steps/cost-efficiency) to get a better understanding of workload cost as well as detect workloads that are under or over-provisioned.